flonadb/flonadb/README.md

 **Note** that you don't always need the last 2 dependencies, below is the explanation of the purpose of each dependency, which should guide you to make the correct decision when selecting which ones you need.
-- `flona-driver-final`**(Required)**: Provides the basic Flona features i.e. JDBC driver, FlonaDataSource, dynamic reloading, masking and the [File Proxy Database](#file-proxy-database).
+- `flona-driver-final`**(Required)**: Provides the basic Flona features i.e. JDBC driver, FlonaDataSource, dynamic reloading, masking and the [File Proxy](#file-proxy).
 It is a simple jar and the code is written against the standard JDK library only therefore it comes with no extra transitive dependencies.
 - `flona-driver-ext-final`**(Optional)**: Provides some useful extensions to the driver like connection pooling and an alternative polling file watcher to the built-in one that is provided by the standard Flona driver, it is based on